 Once in big beds, it was party time for our twins and nobody wanted to stay in bed and go to sleep.
 It took us several nights to re-train our daughters so they would stay in bed.
-Here’s what worked for us in getting our twins to stay in bed:
+Here’s what worked for us and what to do when your toddler twins won’t stay in bed:

 Why Bedtime Routines Matter

 Your children crave a predictable schedule and bedtime routine.
 When you have a regular bedtime routine, your kids know what to expect and it helps them naturally wind down and get ready for sleep.

 If every night is a random bedtime, schedule, and steps to get ready for bed, your kids won’t know which way is up.
 You’ll constantly be fighting them all the way to bed.